spsforks/SCons-scons-wiki/GetTargets.md

 scons: done building targets.
 ```

-See also the `BUILD_TARGETS` variable (same chapter in the User Guide) for reading and changing the targets that SCons will try to build.
+See also the [`BUILD_TARGETS`](http://www.scons.org/doc/production/HTML/scons-user.html#sect-command-line-targets) for reading and changing the targets that SCons will try to build.